allegroai/clearml-docs/docs/clearml_data/clearml_data_sdk.md

 the specified folder already has contents, specify whether to overwrite its contents with the dataset contents, using the `overwrite` parameter.

 ClearML supports parallel downloading of datasets.
 Use the `max_workers` parameter of the `Dataset.get_local_copy` or `Dataset.get_mutable_copy` methods to specify the number of threads to use when downloading the dataset.
-By default, it’s the number of your machine’s logical cores.
+By default, it's the number of your machine's logical cores.

 ## Modifying Datasets